-Studies evaluate programs to transition care of patients after hospital dischargeJuly 25th, 2011 in Health /
+Studies evaluate programs to transition care of patients after hospital dischargeJuly 25, 2011 in Medicine & Health / Health

 Programs designed to help transition care for hospitalized older patients to outside healthcare clinicians and settings are associated with reduced rates of hospital readmissions, according to two reports in the July 25 issue of Archives of Internal Medicine.